Graded Intervention Time Series: Introduction#

 Estimated parameters:

-Since we know the true parameters used to generate the data, we can compare the estimated transforms to the true transforms.
+Since we know the true parameters used to generate the data, we can compare the estimated transform to the true transform.
 This helps us assess parameter recovery - how well the estimation procedure identifies the true data-generating process.

-# Create true transform objects (parameters used for data generation)
+# Create true transform object (parameters used for data generation)

 true_adstock = cp.GeometricAdstock(half_life=1.5, l_max=8, normalize=True)

-# Plot estimated transforms with comparison to true transforms
+# Plot estimated transform with comparison to true transform

 fig, ax = result_estimated.plot_transforms(